Sylent1305/Tzogos/README.md

 # Tzogous 37 — Player Guide

-**Tzogous 37** is a fast-paced, poker-inspired card game with bluffing, bonus-based scoring, and tactical use of jokers.
-The game is played in structured betting rounds with **pot-limit** rules, where each player's maximum raise is limited to the current pot size.
+**Tzogous 37** is a fast-paced, poker-inspired card game focused on bluffing, tactical joker usage, and bonus-based scoring.
+The game features structured betting rounds with **pot-limit** rules, where each player's maximum raise is limited to the current pot size.

 ---